-I feel like the larger our family gets, the more difficult it becomes to keep track of all of our stuff.
+The larger (and older) our family gets the more difficult it is to keep track of all of our stuff.
 I needed to figure out a way organize the whole family in one place because I was tired of homework, coupons, and invitations getting lost.
-While perusing Pinterest, I started seeing all of these Family Command Center ideas.
-I decided that was exactly what we needed.
-However, a lot of them were made using expensive organizing tools (that awesome, huge Pottery Barn wall organizer that I love for example).
-I didn’t want to spend that kind of money on it but I still wanted it to be pretty and functional.
-Instead, I chose to make my own using things I already had.
-You can make your own DIY Family Command Center for next to nothing using items you already have in your home, too!
+That was exactly what we needed to get our family organized.
+I didn’t want to spend a ton of money on it but still wanted something both pretty and functional.
+Turns out you can DIY a family command center easily using items you already have.

 The components of your command center will vary based on your family’s needs and lifestyle.
-Take a minute before getting started to brainstorm ideas for what you want to include in your command center.
-This will help you later when searching for items to use.
+Take a minute before getting started to brainstorm ideas for what you need your DIY family command center to do.
+Then determine the items that will help you accomplish that.
+Here are some examples:

 - Office Supplies Holder